 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
-These can include: Apologising; Acknowledging where things have gone wrong; YES Housing Complaints Policy Complaint correspondence Our Policy includes a section on Putting things right and this states: Where something has gone wrong, we will acknowledge this and set out the actions we have already taken or intend to take to put things right.
-These can include:

-the resident as a result of any fault identified V 🚩 🦾 Complaints handling practice Unvestigating Officer will consider Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices.
-Housing Complaints Policy Complaints handling practice reasons Taking action if there has been a delay Reconsidering or changing a decision Amending a record or adding a correction or addendum Providing a financial remedy Changing policies, procedures or practice.
+These can include: YESI Housing Complaints Policy Complaint correspondence Housing Compensation Policy Our Policy includes a section on Putting things right and this states: Where something has gone wrong, we will acknowledge this and set out the actions we have already taken or intend to take to put things right.
+These can include: Acknowledging where things have gone wrong Providing an explanation, assistance or reasons Taking action if there has been a delay Reconsidering or changing a decision Amending a record or adding a correction or addendum Providing a financial remedy Changing policies, procedures or practice.
 Complaints can be resolved at any stage of our complaints policy.
 If we uphold your complaint you can expect an apology and for us to put things right quickly.
 We may also propose one or more of the above actions.
 The aim of these actions is to put you back in the position you were in before the problem occurred and make amends for any loss you may have suffered as a result.
 Although we will consider each complaint on its merits we will try to ensure we offer similar remedies for similar situations.
-Remedies may include a review of our practices and procedures to ensure that the same thing does not happen again, or we may take a specific action. --- -- --- -- --- --

-What outcome does the complainant want to achieve by complaining?
-What has gone wrong?
-Can action be taken to put the person affected back in the position they would have been in if nothing had gone wrong?
-Is there an actual quantifiable financial loss, such as costs incurred or payments not received?
-How severe was any other impact in terms of distress, harm or risk?
-Overall, is the remedy proportionate, appropriate and reasonable?
+Remedies may include a review of our practices and procedures to ensure that the same thing does not happen again, or we may take a specific action.
+A Housing Compensation Policy was agreed by the Council's Cabinet in April 2025 and is now in operation.
+This takes into account the Housing Ombudsman's guidance on remedies.
+7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
+TESI Housing Complaints Policy Complaints handling practice Complaint correspondence Housing Compensation Policy In considering appropriate remedies, the Investigating Officer will consider • What outcome does the complainant want to achieve by complaining?
+What has gone wrong? • Can action be taken to put the person affected back in the position they would have been in if nothing had gone wrong? • Is there an actual quantifiable financial loss, such as costs incurred or payments not received? • How severe was any other impact in terms of distress, harm or risk? • Overall, is the remedy proportionate, appropriate and reasonable?

 7.3 The remedy offer must clearly set out what will happen and by when, in agreement with the resident where appropriate.
 Any remedy proposed must be followed through to completion.
-VFES Housing Complaints Policy Complaint correspondence The complaint response letter will clearly set out any remedial actions and the timescales for these.
+YES Housing Complaints Policy Complaint correspondence Housing Compensation Policy The complaint response letter will clearly set out any remedial actions and the timescales for these.
 The Investigating officer will then be responsible for ensuring that the proposed remedy is followed through to completion.
 A record of the remedy will be recorded on the complaints database.
 7.4 Landlords must take account of the guidance issued by the Ombudsman when deciding on appropriate remedies.
-VES Complaint handling practice This guidance is taken into account when deciding on remedies.
+YES Complaint handling practice Housing Compensation Policy This guidance is taken into account when deciding on remedies.
+This guidance was also taken into account in the writing of the Council's Housing Compensation Policy that was adopted by the Council's Cabinet in April 2025.